Fed up with paying on average $80 to $100 a month for cable or satellite TV? Tired of ordering your life around their schedule?

 Cut the cable and instead watch your favorite shows for free via the Internet 24/7 on your home computer, laptop or even your smartphone.

 Copyright laws have made it a little more limited, but you can still watch movies and shows for free on YouTube and Hulu.

-Similar online portals from the three major U.S. networks feature many couch-potato favorites just hours after they air in prime time, as well as vintage TV dating back to the black-and-white days.
+Additionally, online portals from the three major U.S. networks feature many couch-potato favorites just hours after they air in prime time, as well as vintage TV dating back to the black-and-white days.

-In fact, Jopling says, free online TV content is just one of several technological innovations leading a revolution in the way we receive and manipulate televised content.
+In fact, Jopling said, free online TV content is just one of several technological innovations leading a revolution in the way we receive and manipulate televised content.

 Fiber-optic Internet protocol television, or IPTV, through AT&T's U-verse and Verizon's FiOS TV services has already vastly expanded both our viewing options and the ways in which advertisers will be able to use our viewing habits to pitch their products.

 Now, with the ultrahigh-definition smart TVs, your home will likely be alive with interconnectivity, enabling your TV to talk to your computer and your cellphone in exciting new ways.
 This generation of smart technology offers Web browsing, social media interaction and streaming video.